HybridGraph/rfs/README.md

 ## **Overview Description**

-This is a software to quickly unlearn the already trained random forests once upon one or more instances require to be revoked.
+This is a software to quickly unlearn the influence of one or more revoked instances for random forests.

 ## **🛠️ Quick Start**